Facts you should know about urine tests for diabetes

 The microalbumin test detects microalbumin, a type of protein, in the urine.
 Protein is present in the urine when there is damage to the kidneys.
 Since the damage to blood vessels that occurs as a complication of diabetes can lead to kidney problems, the microalbumin test is done to check for damage to the kidneys over time.

-Can urine tests be used to diagnose diabetes?
+Can urine tests diagnose diabetes?

 While urine tests can show signs that may signal diabetes, such as elevated sugar or ketones, the diagnosis of diabetes is made on the basis of blood tests.
 Urine tests may be done in some cases as back-up testing or for screening to see if blood tests should be done, but the diagnosis of diabetes is made after blood glucose testing.